MGM Grand Las Vegas: MGM Grand (1993–present)

 The MGM Grand opened to the public on the morning of December 18, 1993, following a private VIP party for 3,000 guests the night before.
 The opening came three months earlier than initially planned, as construction proceeded ahead of schedule.
 The MGM employed 8,000 people.
 A 251-foot-high sign was added along the Strip shortly after the resort's opening, and was among the biggest signs in Las Vegas.
 A monorail opened in 1995, connecting the MGM Grand with Bally's.
 It served as a forerunner to the Las Vegas Monorail.
 In 1996, the MGM Grand received a four-star rating from Mobil Travel Guide.

 Rapper Tupac Shakur visited the MGM on the night of his murder in 1996.
 He attended the Bruce Seldon vs. Mike Tyson boxing match at the resort, and subsequently got into a fight with gang member Orlando Anderson in the hotel lobby, before being shot later that night just off the Strip.

 In mid-1996, MGM Grand, Inc. began a 30-month, four-phase renovation of the resort.
 Terrence Lanni, the chairman of MGM Grand, Inc., said he wanted customers to "feel like guests coming to a premiere of one of the world's greatest movies.
 When we're completed, every aspect of this property will bespeak entertainment."
 Much of the Wizard of Oz theming was removed during the renovation, and revenue improved substantially.
 As the resort marked its 10th anniversary, additional renovation work was underway to help it compete against the nearby Mandalay Bay.
 A $160 million hotel renovation took place from 2011 to 2012, marking the first makeover for the rooms in more than a decade.
 The West Wing was renamed the Studio Tower in 2022, following renovations.
+A $300 million renovation of the other hotel rooms concluded in 2025, after nearly a year.

 In January 2020, MGM Resorts announced that it would sell the resort to a joint venture consisting of MGM Growth Properties and The Blackstone Group.
 MGM Growth would own 50.1 percent of the joint venture, and Blackstone would own the remainder.
 The MGM Grand would be leased to MGM Resorts, which would continue to operate the resort.
 The deal was finalized a month later.
 Vici Properties bought MGM Growth in April 2022, and then bought out Blackstone's stake in the MGM Grand in January 2023.